TommyTseng1129/706-Final-Project/README.md

 Step 4: Execute codes in "AutoML.ipynb"

-Step 5: Play around with the final outputs using ipywidgets!!
+Step 5: Play around with the final outputs using ipywidgets.

+Step 6: Demostrate the web service for housing prices prediction by using AWS Elastic Beanstalk(See the demo page).

 ### 3. Flow Diagram